bandprotocol/bandchain/.github/PULL_REQUEST_TEMPLATE.md

 are the most critical to review.
 -->

-fixed: #XXXX
+Fixed: #XXXX

 ## Implementation details

 ---

-These is check lists that we must to make sure everthing have done.
+Please ensure the following requirements are met before submitting a pull request:

-- [ ] Targeted PR against correct branch.
+- [ ] The pull request is targeted against the correct target branch
-- [ ] Linked to Github issue with discussion and accepted design OR link to spec that describes this work.
+- [ ] The pull request is linked to an issue with appropriate discussion and an accepted design OR is linked to a spec that describes the work.
-- [ ] Describe implementation details.
+- [ ] The pull request includes a description of the implementation/work done in detail.
-- [ ] Wrote unit and integration test
+- [ ] The pull request includes any and all appropriate unit/integration tests
-- [ ] Added a relevant changelog entry to the `CHANGELOG_UNRELEASED.md`
+- [ ] You have added a relevant changelog entry to `CHANGELOG_UNRELEASED.md`
-- [ ] Re-reviewed `Files changed` in the Github PR explorer
+- [ ] You have re-reviewed the files affected by the pull request (e.g. using the `Files changed` tab in the Github PR explorer)